 Tangled Up in Blues

-Fall is often associated with warm colors but if you want to give the oranges and reds a rest, opt for a cool palette.
+Fall is often associated with warm colors, but if you want to give the oranges and reds a rest, opt for a cool palette.
 Sarabeth McElhaney of The February Fox decked out her table with a teal tablecloth and matching napkins.
-The burnt orange accents keep the spread without feeling in-your-face.
+The burnt orange accents keep the spread from feeling in-your-face.

 If you’re looking for an easy way to make a splash, create a symmetrical spread.
 While Kate Bowler of Domestikatedlife packs a punch with a cheery array of colors and patterns, there’s something inexplicably satisfying and soothing about the symmetrical centerpiece and place settings.
 (It’s like the ASMR of tablescapes.)

 As this setup from Anne Sage proves, you don’t need to sacrifice your sense of style for a festive tablescape.
 The designer gives holiday décor a minimalist edge with a muted tablecloth, sculptural candlestick holders, and a low-slung centerpiece.
 The result: A table that’s understated, yet effortlessly chic.